PopovEvgeniy/desexonix/readme.txt

 Description and usage

-This program let you extract an images from Sexonix game.
-It store in Sexonix.pic file.
+This program let you extract images from Sexonix game.
+It stores in Sexonix.pic file.
-Extracted images will saved in Truevision TGA format(256 colors with indexed palette).
+Extracted images will save in Truevision TGA format(256 colors with indexed palette).
 This program takes a target file name as command line argument.

 License